Read more about that here.

 Please book all business travel through TravelPerk.
 See this helpful guide of how to use TravelPerk.

-Status will reimburse you for the costs you'll incur being away from home.
+Status will reimburse you for reasonable costs you'll incur being away from home.
 Please submit your travel expenses through Expensify.

-We currently reimburse expenses together with payroll, so try to submit your reports by the 20th of each month.
+We currently reimburse expenses together with payroll, so please submit your reports by the 15th of each month.
 If you miss that date, you will have to wait until the next pay cycle.

-Within Europe, traveling by train is sometimes more convenient, so keep that in mind as an option when you're looking at routes.
+Within Europe, traveling by train or bus is sometimes more convenient, so keep that in mind as an option when you're looking at routes.

 You can expect to stay in a 3-4 ★ hotel when you travel for work.
 If you are travelling for a meetup with your Status colleagues, you could rent an Airbnb.
 This can be an effective way to save money and spend some quality time together while getting projects done.

 You should pick the most affordable mode of transportation available, taking into consideration both time and cost.
 Ride-sharing options (such as Lyft or Uber) make sense in many metropolitan areas, but public transport is also a great option in many European destinations.
 Check what's available before leaving, and choose sensibly.

 Uber, Lyft and other country-specific equivalents are generally cheaper than taxi services, so we encourage you to choose the lowest fare on one of these when traveling to and from the airport, and whenever possible to share the ride with your coworkers.
 If you do so, note their names in Expensify.

 You can use your own car to drive to the conference/meetup location.
 In this case you can expense the gas costs.
 Insurance for a car will not be reimbursed.

 We generally discourage the use of Rental Cars, unless strictly necessary, so if you're thinking on renting a car, please check with someone in People Ops first.